ohjelmistotuotanto-hy/ohjelmistotuotanto-hy.github.io/tehtavat3.md

 ### 8. Web-sovelluksen testaaminen osa 4

-Tee User storylle _A new user account can be created if a proper unused username and a proper password are given_ vielä seuraavat testitapaukset _register.robot_-tiedostoon:
+Tee User storylle _A new user account can be created if a proper unused username and a proper password are given_ vielä seuraavat testitapaukset tiedostoon _register.robot_:

 ```
 Login After Successful Registration